 First things first, you need to figure out exactly where all the mold is and how deep the infestation goes.
 If your nose has been running, your eyes have gotten sore, and you’ve been sneezing without knowing why it might be because you’ve got a mold allergy.
 That’s especially true if you always feel better when leaving the house.

 Go to each room and check for a musty smell.
-If you can detect an odor that you associated with dampness, that could be a big warning sign.
+If you can detect an odor that you associate with dampness, that could be a big warning sign.

-In order to spot mold visually, look for clusters of small black spots on walls.
+To spot mold visually, look for clusters of small black spots on walls.
 Check crevices, corners, confined spaces, and other places in the home where dampness, wetness, and cold temperatures have had a chance to affect the structure.
-If you find small clusters, you should immediately try to remove it.
+If you find small clusters, you should immediately try to remove them.
 Use protective gear, use bleach or ammonia, and seal off each contaminated area to stop the spread.

 There may be mold in areas you can’t see, such as inside the walls or under the floors.
 If you see water stains, discoloration, or warped wallpaper, that could be a warning sign that there’s mold lurking in the dark corners of your home.

-If you are able to contain the mold, the next step is to fix whatever issue is allowing this toxic fungus to flourish.
+If you can contain the mold, the next step is to fix whatever issue is allowing this toxic fungus to flourish.

 Check your pipes and water sources.
 A leaky pipe under the sink or in the bathroom is often a big culprit for causing mold to fester.
 Check any old flooding spots because even though you cleaned up the water, you might have left behind just enough for mold to grow.
 Look for condensation on your windows.
 If you constantly see build-up on windows and glass, consider a dehumidifier to help bring the moisture down.